Change-Point Detection in Dynamic Networks with Missing Links: Lower bound results

 Let $\alpha\in(0,1)$ and $\beta\in (0,1-\alpha]$.
-Set $\eta=1-\alpha-\beta$.
-To establish a non-asymptotic lower bound $\inf\limits_{\psi_{n,T}^\tau\in \Psi_\alpha}\beta (\psi_{n,T},R_{n,\tau}) \ge\beta$ and the corresponding $(\alpha,\beta)$-minimax detection rate, we need to find the conditions on $\mathrm R_{n,\tau}$ such that
+Set $\eta=\alpha+\beta$.
+To establish a non-asymptotic lower bound $\inf\limits_{\psi_{n,T}^\tau\in \Psi_\alpha}\beta (\psi_{n,T},\mathcal R_{n,\tau}) \ge\beta$ and the corresponding $(\alpha,\beta)$-minimax detection rate, we need to find the conditions on $\mathcal R_{n,\tau}$ such that

-If we pass to the case of problem (P2) with unknown change-point location $\tau\in\cpset_T =\{1,\dots,T\}$, it is sufficient to note that the lower bound for known $\tau$ provided in~\eqref{eq:lb_general} can be written in the following way:
+In the case of problem (P2) of unknown change-point $\tau\in\cpset_T$, bounding the type II error can be reduced to the case of a given change-point location provided in~\eqref{eq:lb_general}:

 where $\tau^*\in\cpset_T$ is any possible change-point from the set of alternatives.
 Thus, we can reduce the construction of the lower bound for the case of an unknown change-point to the case of a given change-point $\tau^*$.
-Moreover, we will see that the minimax detection rate and constant are independent of the change-point location.